2083 Allen Building | 979-845-0294 | email@example.com | VITA

 He received his doctorate in Politics from Princeton University and his master’s degree in public policy from Harvard University.
 He also studied in the College of Social Studies at Wesleyan University.

 He was born and raised in Bolivia, moving to the US as a political refugee in his youth.
 As an immigrant in New York City, he learned English at PS 102 in Elmhurst, Queens.
-He is a frequent contributor to NBC NEWS Latino.
+He is a frequent contributor to NBC NEWS Latino/Telemundo on Latino/a issues and international futbol.
+He is the Co-Founder and Organizer of the Yale Soccer Conference at Yale School of Management.

 Prior to joining the faculty at Texas A&M University, Dr. von Vacano served on the faculties of Hunter College CUNY, Vassar College, and Williams College.
 He was also a Visiting Scholar in Latin American Studies at Columbia University.
 Professor von Vacano has been the recipient of an NEH faculty grant in Latin American philosophy; the University Center for Human Values Graduate Fellowship at Princeton University; and grants from the Spencer Foundation, Tinker Foundation, and Mellon Foundation as well as from the Kennedy School of Government at Harvard University, where he studied Public Policy of Political and Economic Development.
 When not engaging in political science, he is an avid association football player.
 He also covers international soccer tournaments and enjoys photography.